sakshiP-27/Ecommerce_project/docs/user_guide.md

 - Traffic type
 - Weekend vs weekday

 Hover on bars to see session/purchase counts.
-This is basically Week 1 EDA, but clickable.

 ---

 ## 4. Model Comparison

-Week 2 results table + charts.
+results table + charts.

 Look at **PR-AUC** first (better headline metric than accuracy here because purchases are rarer).
 CatBoost is the model I saved and shipped, even though XGBoost was very close on PR-AUC.